ColleagueRiley/OpenGL-Context-Creation/README.md

 ## NSOpenGL

-For MacOS, you just have to create the pixel format then init a view based on the format for OpenGL.
+For MacOS, you just have to create the pixel format and then init a view based on the format for OpenGL.

 ```c
 void* format = NSOpenGLPixelFormat_initWithAttributes(attribs);